Bruce Yardley: Career

 Yardley began playing grade cricket with Midland-Guildford as a fast medium bowler.

 He made his first-class cricket debut in 1966–67, taking one wicket against Queensland.
-However West Australia were blessed with fast bowlers during this period and he struggled to find a permanent spot, only playing in two games over six seasons.
+However West Australia had fast bowlers during this period and he struggled to find a permanent spot, only playing in two games over six seasons.
 (The second game came against Victoria at the WACA in 1970–71.)

 In 1971 Yardley began developing his abilities as a spin bowler and worked on his batting.
 He gained selection for WA as a batsman in 1973–74.
 He scored 43 not out against the touring New Zealanders in 1974.
 He would occasionally bowl as well.

 In 1973–74 he scored a quick fire 59 in a Gillette Cup game, helping WA beat NSW.

 In 1974–75 he played for West Australia primarily as a batsman.

 After a decade in First-Class cricket Yardley had 14 First-Class matches, scoring 246 runs at 14.47 and picking up six wickets at 61.83.
 He had bowled only 923 deliveries (153.5 six-ball overs).